Hemanth-Thaluru/Hemanth-Thaluru/README.md

 ### Hi there 👋 I'm Hemanth Thaluru,

-A passionate web developer turned data science graduate student, I harbor a profound fascination for deep learning.
-My enthusiasm lies in exploring the profound depths of this powerful branch of machine learning, seeking to unravel its intricacies and unlock its vast potential.

-I am a passionate Data Science :bar_chart:.
-I like automating, building scalable pipelines, improving and optimizing systems.
+A passionate Web Developer turned Data Science :bar_chart: graduate student, I harbor a profound fascination for deep learning.I like automating, building scalable pipelines, improving and optimizing systems.
 I am a Strong Advocate for 📜 open source, :cloud: Cloud computing, 🚀 DevOps, :new: Innovation and Automation :robot:

 - 🌱 I’m currently pursuing **Masters in Data Science at University Of Bufallo, New York**
 - ⚡ **Fun fact:** I **strongly** believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.